Post-traumatic stress disorder among athletes: History

+PTSD is recognized in athletes because they put themselves in situations where their safety is threatened and they can sustain a serious injury, which can result in them developing PTSD from the serious injury and incident.
+Soon after this new-found disorder was established it made it far more clearer for those sport psychologists to treat their clients, as prior to the discovery of PTSD, sports psychologists, had to come up with alternative options to rehabilitate their clients who were experiencing PTSD.
+These psychologists often took their clients to play different sports, completely different from their own in aim to treat them in the most comfortable way possible.

 Etiology

 Athletes may often hide the severity of an injury in order to continue participating in the sport.
 This denial of the severity of an injury could possibly lead to an early retirement in order for the athlete to refrain from sustaining permanent physical damage.
 Early retirement for an athlete could lead to feelings such as alienation, distress or uselessness.
 The degree to which an athlete identifies with a sport may have an impact on their emotional response to a traumatic injury.
 Individuals who identify strongly as athletes may be at an increased risk for psychopathology such as depression or PTSD after sustaining an injury.

 Tiaina Baul "Junior" Seau Jr

 An example of an athlete who experienced this is Tiaina Baul "Junior" Seau Jr. Junior Seau was an American NFL player who developed PTSD.
 He was born on January 19, 1969, and died on May 2, 2012.
 He played linebacker during his time in the NFL and had extensive experience in this role, despite the many injuries throughout his career.
 After his career in the NFL he developed differences in his personality due to brain injury.
 These changes consisted of impaired self-control and regulation, sensitive emotionally and his social skills decreased, which then led to alienation, something which was a strong opposite to his original personality.
 From there he developed insomnia and committed suicide via a self-inflicted gunshot to his heart.